shashankcactus-hash/BINF2111-Project/README.md

 ## Description
 In this project we are trying to make a script that, once it takes a DNA input, will see how close the input is to a human!
 It will also print out what animal, or organism it is if it is not human.

+## How it works!
+This program uses Biopython to functions to compare  a FASTA file input by the user to stored FASTA data from the Human genome.
+Through the process of sequence alignment the solver compares the two files against eachother and yields a percentage similarity.
+A high match percentage result likely indicates a human sample.
+A low match percentage generally indicates a non human sample.
+After running these functions a result is output indicating if the sample is human or not along with a percentage match to the stored human Genome!
 ### ***Note this project is not even close to being finished***